 In the summer months, we set course for the spectacular UNESCO-listed Geirangerfjord passing sheer, 800-metre cliffs and impressive waterfalls en route.
 In autumn, we explore Hjørundfjord, situated amidst the majestic Sunnmøre Alps.
 Its seclusion and unspoiled natural landscape are what give this fjord its special character: far from the tourist bustle, taking passengers past steep rock walls, green meadows, lonely mountain farms and small villages.

 Molde is known as the ‘city of roses'.
 This attractive coastal city also has a wonderful view of 222 mountain peaks, called ‘the Molde panorama’.

 A Taste of NorwayA beautiful fjord, narrow valleys, an ancient settlement, historic hotel, and tiny village – join us for this highly popular journey through spectacular Norwegian nature.

 Mountain Hike in the HjørundfjordAdmire the spectacular views of the Hjørundfjord, the Sunnmøre Alps and even the charming villages of Sæbø and Urke on this mountain hike.
-There’s even time for a midway coffee break and a beer at the end.
+There’s even time for a midway coffee break.

-Geiranger With Trollstigen PassA scenic bus journey from Geiranger village brings you to Eidsdalsvatnet Lake for a ferry ride.
+Geiranger With Trollstigen PassA scenic bus journey from Geiranger village brings you to Eidsdalsvatnet Lake and continues to the Norddalsfjord for a ferry ride.
 We rejoin the bus and travel to Gudbrands Gorge and down the winding Trollstigen Pass to Molde.